phossa/phossa-route/README.md

 Introduction
 ---

-phossa-route is an application level routing libraray for PHP.
-It routes base on HTTP request including URL, cookies, HTTP headers (e.g. `Accept-Language`) etc. It responses with HTTP redirecting or transparent URL rewriting.
-Also it gives suggestions for HTTP response headers (cache related etc.)
+**Phossa-route** is a *fast*, *full-fledged* and *feature-rich* application level routing library for PHP.
+It dispatches requests base on URLs, HTTP headers, session informations etc.

 It requires PHP 5.4 and supports PHP 7.0+, HHVM.
 It is compliant with [PSR-1][PSR-1], [PSR-2][PSR-2], [PSR-4][PSR-4].